juanseck/CCAA/README.md

 # CCAA
-Continuous-state cellular automata algorithm for global optimization
+Continuous-state cellular automata algorithm for global optimization in Matlab

 Developed in MATLAB R2015a(7.08)